population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 the first lockdown was lifted.
 The medium-term impact was even higher following the second lockdown, with a 22 percentage points increase in any form of food insecurity three months after the second lockdown had been lifted.
-The difference in the medium-run impact between the two lockdowns suggests that the lower than normal rainfall during July through  October of 2021 compounded the negative effect of the lockdown.
+The differences in the medium-run impact between the two lockdowns suggest that the lower-than-normal rainfall during July through  October of 2021 compounded the negative effect of the lockdown.